karthiks/jasmine_requirejs_lab/README.md

 ## The SpecRunner

-And to run the specs, we create the main RequireJS function definition as part of the above test-main.js script:
+And to run the specs, we move the logic to exec the Jasmine runner from the HTML page scriptlet, to an anonymous function definition, either as part of the test-main.js or to a separate module like specRunner.js and mark it as dependency in the require.config above.

+The re-defined logic to execute the Jasmine the RequireJS way is below for quick perusal:

 ```javascript
 require([